Georgia HVAC license and insurance requirements

 EPA license requirement

-When you apply to become a licensed HVAC contractor in Georgia, you’ll also need to show that you have a Type II or higher certification from the Environmental Protection Association (EPA).
-This certification demonstrates that you’ve been trained to handle refrigerants properly according to the Section 608 of the Clean Air Act.5
+When you apply to become a licensed HVAC contractor in Georgia, you’ll also need to show that you have a Type II or higher certification from the Environmental Protection Agency (EPA).
+This certification demonstrates that you’ve been trained to handle refrigerants properly according to Section 608 of the Clean Air Act.

 How to get an HVAC license in Georgia